JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2016-05-06-methodcount.md

 1. Replacing libraries in existing apps can be very challenging, if not almost impossible.
 2. Many developers are using huge libraries just to do simple things. (`Strings.isNullOrEmpty()` anyone?)
 Note that you don't need to use a library for everything!

-Fortunately there is a great website [methodscount.com](http://www.methodscount.com/) that tells you the method count of a library before you start using it.
+There [used to be a great website methodscount](https://medium.com/@rotxed/sunsetting-methodscount-com-cb5693a9586) that told you the method count of a library before you start using it.
 This can really be helpful to avoid using "large libraries" which only add limited benefit to your app.

 ### Replacing existing libraries
 Often there are multiple libraries accomplishing the same goals.
 Take for instance image loading: